 The basic starting point of my work is the conviction that dance has a healing and spiritual dimension where body and soul/spirit cannot be separated.
 Dance is not only a means of expression but an original and internal human need.

 Ritual movements of the body and music as well as other means of expression all developed from dance.
 My dance work is based on the circle and traditional dances of the people of many periods and cultures.
 It presumes a conviction that knowledge and insight can be mediated through dancing without necessarily having to be “understood” or be cerebral.
 For more than twenty years dance instructors have been trained in Sweden but Sacred Dance and Circle Dancing have a history far more extensive.
 “Dance Knowledge” communicates the inheritance of traditions, styles, stories and deep wisdom.
 Increasingly we get more and more opportunities to explore and deepen our understanding of the sometimes centuries old inheritance of knowledge and traditions and how they matter to us who are dancing today.
 Through our dances we can move all over the world, encounter and experience different dance traditions, explore patterns, history, background, culture, symbols, the reactions in our bodies and the responses of other dancing peoples.
 Our own dance work acquires depth through the experiences of all those who danced before us.
 They are encoded in the dances for which we now are responsible.
 We grow.

 My working languages are Swedish, English and occasionally German.
-On the "workshops" page you will find short summarys in English.
-If it sounds interesting, please don't hesitate to get in contact for more information.
+On the "workshops" page you might find short summarys in English.
+If not, please just ask me to translate.
+If something looks interesting, please don't hesitate to get in contact for more information.

 I live in Malmo, Sweden and in Molyvos, Lesbos, Greece and you can reach me via firstname.lastname@example.org